-Attachment B - Upcoming Changes in Accounting Standards / Regulations
+Attachment B - Upcoming Changes in Accounting Standards / Regulations For the June 30, 2018 Audit

 The following pronouncements of the Governmental Accounting Standards Board (GASB) have been released recently and may be applicable to the Authority in the near future.
 We encourage management to review the following information and determine which standard(s) may be applicable to the Authority.
 For the complete text of these and other GASB standards, visit www.gasb.org and click on the "Standards & Guidance" tab.
 If you have questions regarding the applicability, timing, or implementation approach for any of these standards, please contact your audit team.